terra-money/docs/docs/migration/exchange-migration.md

 **Terra Classic**:

-To continue supporting Luna Classic (LUNC), the Terra Classic LCD address needs to be altered to `https://classic.lcd.terra.dev`.
+To continue supporting Luna Classic (LUNC), the Terra Classic LCD address needs to be altered to `https://classic.lcd.terra.dev`, and `https://classic.fcd.terra.dev` for FCD.

 **Terra**:

-The current primary LCD endpoint ([https://lcd.terra.dev](https://lcd.terra.dev)) will support the new Terra chain when it’s launched on 05/27.
+The current primary LCD ([https://lcd.terra.dev](https://lcd.terra.dev)) and FCD ([https://fcd.terra.dev](https://fcd.terra.dev)) endpoints will support the new Terra chain when it’s launched on 05/27.
 This should make integration with the new Terra chain seamless.